rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Backend**
 - **Platform**: Node.js with Express
-- **Database**: SQLite, stored locally for lightweight setup
+- **Database**: PostgreSQL (hosted on Azure for scalability and cloud deployment)

 **API Integration**
-- The application uses a RESTful API to connect the React frontend with the Node.js + SQLite backend.
+- The application uses a RESTful API to connect the React frontend with the Node.js + PostgreSQL backend
 - The API supports the following operations
 - Creating, reading, updating, and deleting recipes
 - Fetching data for specific recipes by ID
+- All backend services, including the API and database, will be deployed to Azure using App Service and Azure Database for PostgreSQL.

 **Endpoints**
 - `GET /api/recipes` – Get all recipes
 - `GET /api/recipes/:id` – Get one recipe